sviatoslav-krupa/udemy-ruby/s21__classes_3/01__review_of_inheritance.md

-# Review of Inheritance
-Here (https://www.udemy.com/course/learn-to-code-with-ruby-lang/learn/lecture/6482668#search) is the link to the video.

 ## What is inheritance?
 * Inheritance is a way for a class to obtain all methods from another class.
 * Inheritance avoids duplicate code across multiple classes.